Xiaomi Pad 6 Vs Xiaomi Pad 5: Is It Worth The Upgrade?

 Prices

-Xiaomi has officially stopped selling the Xiaomi Pad 5 in Thailand but you can find several third-party retailers selling the older model at a price of THB 9,999 for the base 6GB + 128GB variant.
+Xiaomi is still selling the Xiaomi Pad 5 in India and if you are interested in the older model, you have to pay a price of INR 24,999 for the base 6GB + 128GB variant.

 In comparison, the newer Xiaomi Pad 6 offers a better deal.
-The base variant comes with 8GB RAM and 128GB storage, costing THB 10,999.
-For an extra THB 1,000, not only are you opting for a tablet that is easier to buy, but the extra firepower under the hood and metal unibody construction offer a much superior user experience.
+The base variant comes with 8GB RAM and 128GB storage, costing INR 26,999.
+For an extra INR 2,000, you are getting a lot more firepower under the hood and metal unibody construction that offers a much superior user experience.

 Should Xiaomi Pad 5 buyers upgrade to the Pad 6?